PassiveLemon/tmodloader1.4-docker/README.md

 4. "Open Mod Pack folder" </br>

-5. Copy the folder of the modpack you want to use in the server and paste that into `(path to server files)/ModPacks/` </br>
+5. Copy the folder of the modpack you want to use in the server and paste that into `(path to config files)/ModPacks/` </br>

+Make sure the modpack has an `enabled.json` with the mods you want or else the server will not start. </br>

 # Worlds </br>
 This is not necessary if you plan to start from a new world however you might want to bring an already existing world into the server. </br>